October 5, 2018:

 Students who are attending a school Out of Catchment can be indicated by a checkbox on the basic demographics page.
 There is also a drop down menu for students who are attending a school Out of District.
 Use of these indicators is determined by district policies and procedures.
 These two indicators can be pulled and used in quick reports for district purposes.

 Students who register at a school as home schooled have an active status in MyEducation BC.
 Home schooled students should have a regular Grade Level and a Grade Sublevel of HS.
 They should also have an inclusion added to their Permanent Student Record — see "Permanent Student Record (PSR) Cards" under Student Records for more information on adding inclusion records.

 A student may concurrently register at more than one school.
 This is known as a “Secondary School Association.”
 MyEducation BC permits the schools involved to share access to the student’s record.

 Each student must have a primary school (commonly referred to as the student’s “school of record.”)

 It’s the student’s choice which school or schools to attend.
-The primary school will usually be determined by the school where the majority of courses are taken or by student and parent choice.
+The primary school (school of record) is the school where the majority of courses are taken.
 There are cases when the student has finished courses in their primary school but is still enrolled in a secondary school.
 In this case, the primary school can set the enrollment status to Active No Primary.
 This will allow the student to finish their courses in the secondary school (often a distributed learning school) and maintain their primary school where they have taken the majority of their courses.
 The primary school name is printed on graduation documents.

 For grades K – 7, the primary school is responsible for reporting the student to the Ministry of Education, using Ministry reporting processes.
 It’s up to the school boards or independent school authority involved in a cross-enrolled student’s education program to work out an agreement as to any transfer of funding as required.